A note on domain monotonicity for the Neumann eigenvalues of the Laplacian: An upper bound for Neumann eigenvalues

 \section{An upper bound for Neumann eigenvalues}

 Let $\Omega$ be a bounded domain with piecewise smooth boundary in a Riemannian manifold.
 We denote $\lambda_k^N(\Omega)$ the $k$-th positive Neumann eigenvalue of the Laplacian on $\Omega$, counted with multiplicities.
 Applying the method of the previous section we prove the following.
-Recall that $\Omega$ is \emph{convex} iff any minimizing geodesic connecting two points in $\Omega$ is included in $\Omega$. \begin{thm} Let $M$ be an $n$-dimensional complete Riemnnian manifold of nonnegative Ricci curvature and $\Omega$ be a bounded convex domain in $M$ with piecewise smooth boundary.
-Then we have where $\omega_n$ is the volume of an $n$-dimensional Euclidean unit ball. \begin{proof}Note first that Lemma \ref{keylemma} also holds in our nonlinear setting since the assumption of the nonnegativity of Ricci curvature and convexity of $\Omega$ imply the Bishop-Gromov inequality.
-Hence as in the proof of Theorem \ref{DMthm} we can take an absolute constant $c>0$ such that at most $k$ balls of radius $cn/\sqrt{\lambda_k^N(\Omega)}$ covers $\Omega$.
+Recall that $\Omega$ is \emph{convex} iff any minimizing geodesic connecting two points in $\Omega$ is included in $\Omega$. \begin{thm} There is a universal constant $C>0$ satisfying the following.
+Let $M$ be an $n$-dimensional complete Riemnnian manifold of nonnegative Ricci curvature and $\Omega$ be a bounded convex domain in $M$ with piecewise smooth boundary.
+Then we have where $\omega_n$ is the volume of an $n$-dimensional Euclidean unit ball. \end{thm} One can take $C=10(46)^2$ in the above theorem. \begin{proof}Note first that Lemma \ref{keylemma} also holds in our nonlinear setting since the assumption of the nonnegativity of Ricci curvature and convexity of $\Omega$ imply the Bishop-Gromov inequality.
+Hence as in the proof of Theorem \ref{DMthm} at most $k$ balls of radius $46 n/\sqrt{\lambda_k^N(\Omega)}$ covers $\Omega$.
 Since the Bishop inequality gives $\vol (B(x,R)\cap \Omega) \leq w_n R^n$ for any $x\in \Omega$ and $R>0$ (this follows directly from (\ref{BGI}) by letting $r \rightarrow 0$) we have Thus $\Gamma(\frac{n}{2}+1)^{\frac{2}{n}} \sim n$ shows (\ref{UPB}).
-This completes the proof. \end{proof} \end{thm} Let us review the previous known results relating with Theorem \ref{UPP}.
+This completes the proof. \end{proof} Let us review the previous known results relating with Theorem \ref{UPP}.
 P\'olya conjectured that holds for any $k$ and any bounded domain $\Omega$ in $\mathbb{R}^n$ (\cite[Chapter XIII]{P}), that is, the principal term of the Weyl law provides a bound for the eigenvalues.
 Theorem \ref{UPP} says that the conjecture is affirmative up to a multiplicative constant factor under the convexity assumption.